-Home owners: In 2014-15 in the Northern Territory, 11% of Indigenous Australians aged 18 years and over reported owning their own homes, compared with 54% of non-Indigenous Australians.
+Home owners: In 2014-15 in New South Wales, 34% of Indigenous Australians aged 18 and over reported owning their homes, compared with 67% of non-Indigenous Australians.

-Nationally in 2014-15, 29% of Indigenous Australians owned their own homes, compared with 69% of non-Indigenous Australians (Table 2.01.17, Figure 2.01.1).
+Nationally, 29% of Indigenous Australians owned their homes, compared with 69% of non-Indigenous Australians (Table 2.01.17, Figure 2.01.1).

-Renters: In 2014-15 in the Northern Territory, 88% of Indigenous Australians reported that they rented, compared with 42% of non-Indigenous Australians.
-A higher proportion of Indigenous Australians (46%) than non-Indigenous Australians (4%) rented through territory housing authorities (organisations subsidised by public funds).
-For other organisations (housing co-operatives, church groups and Indigenous housing organisations) the rates for Indigenous and non-Indigenous Australians were 22.5% and 0.2%, respectively.
+Renters: In 2014-15 in New South Wales, 64% of Indigenous Australians reported that they rented, compared with 30% of non-Indigenous Australians.
+A higher proportion of Indigenous Australians (18%) rented through state or territory housing authorities (organisations subsidised by public funds) than non-Indigenous Australians (3%).
+For other organisations (housing co-operatives, church groups and Indigenous housing organisations) the rates for Indigenous and non-Indigenous Australians were 3% and 0.6%, respectively.

-Nationally in 2014-15, 70% of Indigenous Australians rented, compared with 29% of non-Indigenous Australians.
-A higher proportion of Indigenous than non-Indigenous Australians rented through state or territory housing authorities (23% compared with 3%) or other organisations (12% compared with 0.5%) (Table 2.01.17, Figure 2.01.1).
+Nationally, 70% of Indigenous Australians rented, compared with 29% of non-Indigenous Australians.
+A higher proportion of Indigenous Australians rented through state or territory housing authorities (23% for Indigenous Australians and 3% for non-Indigenous Australians) or other organisations (12% and 0.5%, respectively) (Table 2.01.17, Figure 2.01.1).

-Overcrowding: In 2014-15 in the Northern Territory, 53% of Indigenous Australians reported living in overcrowded households, compared with 8.7% of non-Indigenous Australians.
-A higher proportion of Indigenous Australians in Remote areas reported living in overcrowded households (59%) compared with Non-remote areas (31%).
+Overcrowding: In 2014-15 in New South Wales, 14% of Indigenous Australians reported living in overcrowded households, compared with 7% of non-Indigenous Australians.

-Nationally in 2014-15, 21% of Indigenous Australians lived in overcrowded households, compared with 5.5% of non-Indigenous Australians.
-A higher proportion of Indigenous Australians in Remote areas lived in overcrowded households (41%) compared with Non-remote areas (15%) (Table 2.01.2, Figure 2.01.2).
+Nationally, 21% of Indigenous Australians lived in overcrowded households, compared with 6% of non-Indigenous Australians (Table 2.01.2, Figure 2.01.2).